xitao1812/property-management-application/README.md

 ## Instructions for Grader

-- You can generate the first required action related to adding properties to property list by clicking the Add property button
+- You can generate the first required action related to adding properties to property list by clicking the "Add property" button on the main menu page or the ViewList page
-- You can generate the second required action related to changing the sold status and new owner name by clicking the Mark a property as sold button
+- You can generate the second required action related to changing the sold status and new owner name by clicking the "Mark a property as sold" button on the ViewList page
-- You can locate my visual component by clicking the save button and load button
+- You can locate my visual component by clicking the "load" button and "save" button
-- You can save the state of my application by clicking the save button
+- You can save the state of my application by clicking the "save" button
-- You can reload the state of my application by clicking the load button
+- You can reload the state of my application by clicking the "load" button